axibase/atsd/api/meta/entity/list.md

 name LIKE '*db*' AND lower(tags.function) = 'database'
 ```

-The `lastInsertDate` field should be filtered using `minInsertDate` and `maxInsertDate` parameters for performance reasons.
+The `lastInsertDate` field can be filtered using `minInsertDate` and `maxInsertDate` parameters for performance reasons.

 ## Response